StackVista/stackstate-docs/ui-stackpack-resources/AWS/5.3.0/enabled.md

 ## Reinstall the AWS Cloudformation stacks

-The StackState AWS Cloudformation stacks are deployed on your AWS account to enable topology monitoring.
+The Rancher Observability AWS Cloudformation stacks are deployed on your AWS account to enable topology monitoring.
 In case these have been uninstalled, they can be reinstalled using the instructions provided below.
-There are two options for StackState monitoring:
+There are two options for Rancher Observability monitoring:

-* [**Full install**](#full-install) - picks up all changes to AWS resources and pushes these to StackState.
+* [**Full install**](#full-install) - picks up all changes to AWS resources and pushes these to Rancher Observability.
 * [**Minimal install**](#minimal-install) - picks up changes at a configured interval only.

 ### Full install